Nonparametric Variable Screening with Optimal Decision Stumps

 \subsection{New contributions}

-In contrast to the aforementioned variable selection procedures like Lasso, SIS, NIS, and SPAM, little is known about the finite sample performance of MDI.
-Theoretical results are mainly limited to showing what would be expected from a reasonable measure of variable importance.
-For example, it is shown in \citep{louppe2013understanding} that the MDI importance of a variable (in an asymptotic data and ensemble size setting) is zero precisely when the variable is irrelevant, and that the MDI importance for relevant variables remains unchanged if irrelevant variables are removed or added.
-Furthermore, the average bias of MDI for irrelevant variables is known to be small when each tree is not too deep \citep{li2019debiased}.

-This lack of theoretical development for tree based variable selection is likely because the training mechanism involves complex steps—which present new theoretical challenges—such as bagging, boosting, pruning, random selections of the predictor variables for candidate splits, recursive splitting, and line search to find the best split points \citep{kazemitabar2017variable}.
+The lack of theoretical development for tree based variable selection is likely because the training mechanism involves complex steps —which present new theoretical challenges— such as bagging, boosting, pruning, random selections of the predictor variables for candidate splits, recursive splitting, and line search to find the best split points \citep{kazemitabar2017variable}.
 The last consideration, importantly, means that the underlying tree construction (e.g., split points) depends on \emph{both} the input and output data, which enables it to adapt to structural properties of the underlying statistical model (such as sparsity).
 This data adaptivity is a double-edged sword from a theoretical standpoint, though, since unravelling the data dependence is a formidable task.

-Despite the aforementioned challenges, we advance the study of tree based variable selection by focusing on the line search step, which will prove to be a key ingredient of the methodology.
-Two natural questions we seek to answer are as follows. \begin{itemize} \item Does MDI enjoy finite sample guarantees for its variable ranking? \item What are the benefits of MDI over other variable screening methods? \end{itemize}
+Despite the aforementioned challenges, we advance the study of tree based variable selection by focusing on the following two fundamental questions: \begin{itemize} \item Does MDI enjoy finite sample guarantees for its variable ranking? \item What are the benefits of MDI over other variable screening methods? \end{itemize}